Denmark in the Eurovision Song Contest 2012: Competing entries

 DR opened a submission period between 15 August 2011 and 26 September 2011 for artists and composers to submit their entries.
 The broadcaster received 678 entries during the submission period.
-A selection committee selected six songs from the entries submitted to the broadcaster, while four of the participants were invited to compete based on editorial considerations: Christian Brøns and Patrik Isaksson, Jesper Nohrstedt, Soluna Samay and Suriya.
+A selection committee selected six songs from the entries submitted to the broadcaster, while four of the participants were invited to compete based on editorial considerations.
 DR held a press meet and greet at the DR Byen in Copenhagen on 5 January 2012 where the competing artists and songs were announced and officially presented.

-On 9 January 2012, "Nowhere" performed by Valentine was disqualified from the competition as the song was released before 1 September 2011, the date allowed by the European Broadcasting Union.
+On 9 January 2012, "Nowhere" written by Tine Lynggaard, Søren Itenov and Christoffer Stjerne and to have been performed by Valentine was disqualified from the competition as the song was released before 1 September 2011, the date allowed by the European Broadcasting Union.